AdobeDocs/experience-manager-cloud-service.en/help/assets/workfront-connector-install.md

 1. Select `workfront-tools` in the left panel and select **[!UICONTROL Create]** option in the upper-right area of the page.

-1. In the **[!UICONTROL Workfront Connection]** dialog, provide the required details of your [!DNL Workfront] deployment and select **[!UICONTROL Connect to Workfront]** option.
+1. In the **[!UICONTROL Workfront Connection]** dialog, provide the required details of your [!DNL Workfront] deployment, and select **[!UICONTROL Connect to Workfront]** option.
 Once successfully connected, the [!DNL Workfront] document custom integration is auto-created in the [!DNL Workfront] environment.

    ![Connect [!DNL Experience Manager] and [!DNL Workfront]](/help/assets/assets/wf-connection-config.png)